 Why it's done

-- Unusually heavy periods, sometimes defined as soaking a pad or tampon every two hours or less
+- Unusually heavy periods, sometimes defined as soaking a pad or tampon every two hours or less.

-- Bleeding that lasts longer than eight days
+- Bleeding that lasts longer than eight days.

-- Certain abnormalities of the uterus
+- Certain uterus conditions.

-- An active pelvic infection
+- An active pelvic infection.

 Complications of endometrial ablation are rare and can include:

-- Pain, bleeding or infection
+- Pain, bleeding or infection.

-- Heat or cold damage to nearby organs
+- Heat or cold damage to nearby organs.

 How you prepare